fmidue/sd-simulate/README.md

 ![Product Name Screen Shot][product-screenshot]

-With this tool, you can display and analyze UML state diagrams to get a better understanding of how transitions and regions interact with each other.
+With this tool, you can display, execute and analyze UML state diagrams to get a better understanding of how transitions and regions interact with each other.
+Supported analyses:
 <br/>

 * generate the corresponding reachability graph